AtsushiSakai/PythonRobotics/README.md

 In the animation, blue points are Voronoi points,

-Cyan crosses means searched points with Dijkstra method,
+Cyan crosses mean searched points with Dijkstra method,

 The red line is the final path of Vornoi Road-Map.